kxi/ExvoMasternodeSetup/README.md

 **NOTE:** This installation guide is provided as is with no warranties of any kind.

-**NOTE:** This script does not ask for manually type in IP address.
-The only thing need you to interact is to type in your __Masternode Private Key__.
-It will create a 2GB swap file.
+**NOTE:** This script does not require manually put in IP address.
+The only thing you may need to interact is to type in your __Masternode Private Key__.
+Also, it will create a 2GB swap file.

 If you follow the steps and use a newly installed Ubuntu 16.04 VPS, it will automatically configure and start your Master Node.
 Other version of Ubuntu and other Linux distros are not currently supported.